 Ibn Battuta, one of the most remarkable travelers of all time, visited China sixty years after Marco Polo and in fact travelled 75,000 miles, much more than Marco Polo.
 Yet Battuta is never mentioned in geography books used in Muslim countries, let alone those in the West.
 Ibn Battuta's contribution to geography is unquestionably as great as that of any geographer yet the accounts of his travels are not easily accessible except to the specialist.
 (2)

 While this situation is changing, it has been a long time coming.
-The manuscript was unknown in the west until the 19th century CE when a portion of the work was brought back by the German explorer Ulrich Jasper Seetzen.
+The manuscript was unknown in the west until the 19th century when a portion of the work was brought back by the German explorer Ulrich Jasper Seetzen.
 From between roughly 1818-1900 CE various translations were made of the Rihla until the Orientalist Sir Hamilton A.R.
-Gibb published a definitive English version in 1929 CE.
+Gibb published a definitive English version in 1929.

-Gibb had planned to translate the entire work in four volumes but only succeeded in completing three before his death in 1971 CE.
-The complete English version of Ibn Battuta's Rihla only became available as recently as 1994 CE but the importance of the work has been steadily recognized since and, today, it is considered a classic of medieval travelogue.
+Gibb had planned to translate the entire work in four volumes but only succeeded in completing three before his death in 1971.
+The complete English version of Ibn Battuta's Rihla only became available as recently as 1994 but the importance of the work has been steadily recognized since and, today, it is considered a classic of medieval travelogue.

 Author's Note: Aspects of this piece first appeared in the article Ibn Battuta: The Most Famous Unknown Traveler in the World by Joshua J. Mark, published in Timeless Travels Magazine, Fall 2015.